 Saying no to things that make you feel good at the moment, but hurt you, in the long run, will be the BEST feeling ever when you start to notice the positive change in your mood and health overall.

 Another thing to point out is that if you’ve had your bloodwork done, 90% of the time doctors will not test any vitamins and minerals.
-Which is sad because over 80% of people have deficiencies in at least 1 vitamin or mineral.
+This is sad because over 80% of people have deficiencies in at least 1 vitamin or mineral.

 They do test them, but you’re a “low normal” and they do nothing until you’re in a severe range.
 The “low normal” results validate your symptoms because a low normal is not good enough and your body is telling you that.
 Our bodies work best when in homeostasis or balance.
 So with a range of 30-100+ is too big and not realistic for how our body works.